Downeast Institute Laboratory

 During the master plan phase, we spent considerable time in programming, including visiting and analyzing similar facilities, cataloging specific tasks to be performed, and discovering how various users need to interact with their building, and with each other.
 Best practices for flowing seawater design were gleaned from visits to nearby labs as well as labs on the west coast.

 Seawater is common and ubiquitous on the coast; the challenge for researchers is that seawater cannot be easily created in the lab.
-A flowing seawater laboratory pumps seawater from the ocean into the laboratory building, where it is available as an on-demand process liquid, just like air or de-ionized water.
-Seawater rooms are designed to let researchers use conduct experiments in a continuously replenished, natural medium.
+A flowing seawater laboratory pumps seawater from the ocean into the laboratory building, where it is available as an on-demand process fluid, just like air or gas.
+Seawater rooms are designed to let researchers conduct experiments in a continuously replenishing, natural medium.
 Seawater typically comes in through an overhead line and goes back out to sea after entering a floor drain.
 The DEI flowing seawater laboratory has two large wet labs and three smaller climate-controlled flowing seawater labs.
 Three dry labs support the wet labs.

 This project received funding from the University of Maine, Next Generation Foundation of Maine, Harold Alfond Foundation, National Science Foundation, Maine Technology Institute, C F Adams Charitable Trust, Maine Community Foundation, Camden National Bank, Dr. M Gayle Kraus, Bangor Savings Bank, Machias Savings Bank, and the Trust for Public Land.